 like it or lump it: when to worry about lumps on pets

-Earlier this week, one of my coworkers came to me with a picture (on her phone), of a new bump that she had found on her dog.
+Earlier this week, one of my coworkers came to me with a picture (on her phone) of a lump that appeared overnight on her dog.
 She wanted me to take a look at it and let her know if her dog needed to be seen.
-As you can imagine, diagnosing a bump with a picture on a phone, is not exactly an easy thing to do.
-The situation did, however, bring up a great idea for this week’s blog: when is a bump and/or lump something to worry about?
+As you can imagine, diagnosing a bump with a picture on a phone is not exactly an easy thing to do.
+The situation did, however, bring up a great question: when is a bump and/or lump something to worry about?

 Although it seems like this topic should be straight forward and simple, this is medicine – few things are ever that simple!
 Regardless, let’s take a moment and tackle this very broad subject together.